-Vikings also play a huge cultural part of Icelandic history and current identity.
-The Norsemen who came to Iceland originally, founded Althing which is the world’s first parliament.
-Leif Eiríksson is the most famous Icelandic Viking who was the first European to reach Vinland, or North America, after he set sail further west in the year 1000.
+Vikings also play a huge cultural part in Icelandic history and current identity.
+The Norsemen who came to Iceland originally founded Althing, which is the world’s first parliament.

 However, many Icelanders speak Icelandic alongside another language with English being the most popular.
 While the majority spoken is British English, American English has influenced the country through entertainment like movies and TV programs.

 Iceland is not a very diverse country and 93% of its population are Icelanders.
 But the largest immigrant group is from Poland holding about 3% of the population, so you might hear Polish spoken too.